 Mitigate Risks of Doing Business in Myanmar with an Experienced Expansion Partner

-Velocity Global’s International Professional Employer Organization (PEO) solution and team of expansion experts help you navigate the complexities of expanding into Myanmar—or any of the other 185 countries in which we operate.
-From providing country-specific reports to handling all risk mitigation and compliance, International PEO allows businesses to break into new markets with a light footprint.
-If your organization would like to establish a legal foreign entity down the road, International PEO provides a seamless transition.
+Velocity Global’s Employer of Record solution and team of expansion experts help you navigate the complexities of expanding into Myanmar—or any of the other 185 countries in which we operate.
+From providing country-specific reports to handling all risk mitigation and compliance, an Employer of Record allows businesses to break into new markets with a light footprint.

-If you’d like more information about what it takes to expand into Myanmar, or if you have any questions about how International PEO can have your organization operating in a new international market in a matter of days, reach out to Velocity Global today.
+If you’d like more information about what it takes to expand into Myanmar, or if you have any questions about how a global Employer of Record can have your organization operating in a new international market in a matter of days, reach out to Velocity Global today.